rtmigo/fmap_dart/README.md

 Keep in mind that each value is saved in a separate file.
 Therefore, storing a lot of small values like `double` may not be very efficient.
-Conversely, saving large objects is effective.
+Conversely, saving large objects such as strings or blobs is effective.
 It's almost like writing directly to files, but without restrictions on key names.